SiliconLabs/wfx-common-tools/test-feature/README.md

 ```
 * SSH DUT connection
 ```
->>>  dut = WfxTestDut('Pi_186', host='10.5.124.186', user='pi', port=22, password='')
+>>>  dut = WfxTestDut('Pi_186', host='10.5.124.186', user='root', port=22)
 ```

-_NB: for SSH connection: user, port and password values are optional, values used above are the default values_
+_NB: for SSH connection: user, port and password values are optional, values used above are the default values
+ (The user account needs to have root privileges)_

 * UART DUT connection
 ```
 >>>  dut = WfxTestDut('Serial', port='COM21', baudrate=115200, bytesize=8, parity='N', stopbits=1)
 ```
-_NB: for UART connection: baudrate, bytesize, parity and stopbits values are optional, values used above are the default values_
+_NB: for UART connection: baudrate, bytesize, parity and stopbits values are optional,
+ values used above are the default values_

 ### Tx (modulated)
 ```